perokvist/event-driven-architecture/index.md

 ### Tactical patterns

 When practicing DDD, tacitacal patterns could be utilized in implementation in the solution space. (problem space / solution space).
-The patterns could be used in our service/component defenition.
+These patterns could be used in our service/component defenition.

 ![Service defentition](assets/service.png)